artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2/README.md

   <img src="../../Computer_Organization/Lab2/Images/RVfpgaVidboPipeline.png" width=40% height=40%>
 </p>

-6. The simulator starts executing the program and stops only when the instruction \texttt{and zero, t4, t5} reaches the Decode stage of the pipeline.
+6. The simulator starts executing the program and stops only when the instruction `and zero, t4, t5` reaches the Decode stage of the pipeline.
 Note that this instruction has no effect on the architectural state of the processor; it is simply used as a breakpoint.
-In the program provided in this project (\texttt{ProyectoP2}), this instruction is already included before the \texttt{REPEAT} loop (see the program above).
-If the target program does not include the \texttt{and zero, t4, t5} instruction, you must add it at the point where you want execution to stop.
+In the program provided in this project (`ProyectoP2`), this instruction is already included before the `REPEAT` loop (see the program above).
+If the target program does not include the `and zero, t4, t5` instruction, you must add it at the point where you want execution to stop.
 Typically, this instruction is placed just before entering the loop that contains the fragment to be analyzed.
-For example, the following figure shows the simulator paused at the point where the instruction \texttt{and zero, t4, t5} is in the Decode stage.
+For example, the following figure shows the simulator paused at the point where the instruction `and zero, t4, t5` is in the Decode stage.
 The second figure presents a simplified version of the VeeR EH1 microarchitecture, which helps in understanding the signals displayed by the simulator.

 <p align="center">
   <img src="../../Computer_Organization/Lab2/Images/RVfpgaPipeline1.png" width=90% height=90%>